rygall/colorvid/README.md

-## Installation:
+# Installation:
-Clone the repository:
+## Clone the repository:

     git clone https://github.com/rygall/colorvid.git

-Move into the directory:
+## Move into the directory:

     cd colorvid

-Install all required packages:
+## Install all required packages:

     pip install -r requirements.txt

-Download the file that contains the models weights and biases from the following link:
+## Download the file that contains the models weights and biases from the following link:

     https://drive.google.com/file/d/1BkYOTFbbwCcrTO6HKCPxR4Rjmsq4QXBe/view?usp=drive_link

-Place the file (ColorizeArtistic_gen.pth) into the models folder.
+## Place the file (ColorizeArtistic_gen.pth) into the models folder.

 All set!

-## Running the Program:
+# Running the Program:
+If there is a specific folder you would like to run, place it in the input_videos folder.

-To run the program, simply run:
+To run the program, enter the following command:

     python main.py

-The program takes a few arguments that can be provided using commandline to run the program.
-All the arguments can be found using

-    python main.py -h

-## Examples
+# Examples
+To run an example